g-insana/ortho2tree/README.md

 requirements.txt # list of needed packages
 README.md        # this text
-MS_figures_src/  # all of the datafiles and .R code to recreate the figures in the manuscript test/            # folder containing data ready for a test run test.cfg         # configuration file for a test run
+MS_figures_src/  # all of the datafiles and .R code to recreate the figures in the manuscript test/            # folder containing data ready for a quick test run test.cfg         # configuration file for the quick test run
 ```

 ## INSTALLATION